idvorkin/idvorkin.github.io/_d/siy.md

 Step 2B: **Affective - experience pain**

+- Pain in Body
+- Tension
+- Pit in stomach
+- Heart pounding
+- Nausia
-- Pain in Body - Tension - Pit in stomach - Heart pounding - Nausia - Be willing to experience the pain in the body
+- Be willing to experience the pain in the body

+-Approach:

-  -Approach: - Realize unpleasant experiences in the body - RealiE Root cause of suffering is aversion - Apply loving kindness to the aversion and the self - Apply equinimity - be calm watching the emotions - These empotions are not me - These thoughts are not me - Just bodily experiences
+- Realize unpleasant experiences in the body
+- Realize root cause of suffering is aversion
+- Apply loving kindness to the aversion and the self
+- Apply equinimity - be calm watching the emotions
+- These emotions are not me
+- These thoughts are not me
+- Just bodily experiences

 Step 3: **Cognition - Use your cognition to resolve**

 - Many reframes
-- Caused by others - apply kindness and compassion
+- Caused by others
+  - apply kindness and compassion
   - Think the best of the person
   - Human attribute error
   - Get mad at suffering not the person.
 Like mad at the thrower not the rock.
-- Caused by self/mistake - apply kindness and compassion to self
+- Caused by self/mistake
+  - apply kindness and compassion to self
   - See through eyes of best friend
 - Something bad has/will happen - test if catastrophizing.
 We make up stories
 - Gain perspective - more time, more dimensions